BaiSudarshan/Food-Selling-Website/README.md

 ## Introduction

 This is a personal learning project aims to create a user-friendly and visually appealing food selling website using HTML, CSS, and JavaScript.
-It consists of several sections, including a cool landing page with a slideshow, a cart section, a gallery with interactive dish details, and a footer with input fields.
+It consists of several sections, including a cool landing page with a slideshow, a card section, a gallery with interactive dish details, and a footer with input fields.

 ## Features